ZackEberhart/ZackEberhart.github.io/_projects/03_plants_tribe.md

 This was a concept I developed over the course of a weekend.
 I'm a big fan of [Hearthstone](https://playhearthstone.com/en-us), and the Battlegrounds mode in particular.
 I also dabble in game design, and I constantly have ideas kicking around for ways to theoretically build on the games I love.
 Of course, taking those ideas and turning them into a cohesive design document is always easier said than done.

 I had a blast coming up with ideas and envisioning how they would mesh with existing game mechanics.
-I do wish it was feasible to actually test the tribe out *in vivo* -- nevertheless, I was able to come away with a deeper understanding of how one of my favorite games operates, and I'm excited to carry those insights with me as I bring [my own board game's](/projects/01_mysterywizard) development to a close.
+I wish it was feasible to actually test the tribe out *in vivo* -- nevertheless, I was able to come away with a deeper understanding of how one of my favorite games operates, and I'm excited to carry those insights with me as I bring [my own board game's](/projects/01_mysterywizard) development to a close.

 This write-up describes how the new tribe works, how it was developed, and the challenges I faced along the way.
 It's going to assume that the reader is familiar with Battlegrounds' core mechanics and general balance, so if you're not...
 I guess, go play the game first?
 Come back once you've accidentally killed yourself with **Wrath Weaver**.